≡ Menu

 Which is probably why…

-The American Kennel Club (AKC) decided to set the Breed standard very early in 1935, when they were officially recognized as an altogether independent breed from the Pembroke.
-Parties were held throughout Wales as both sides of the great debate finally settled their differences and celebrated together, instead.
+The American Kennel Club (AKC) decided to set the Breed standard very early in 1935 when they were officially recognized as an altogether independent breed from Pembroke.
+Parties were held throughout Wales as both sides of the great debate finally settled their differences and celebrated together.

 It was a magical moment for Britain.

-The Pembroke Welsh Corgi is a small dog ranging in weight somewhere between 25-35 lbs. and standing about a foot tall.
+The Pembroke Welsh Corgi is a small dog weighing 25-35 lbs. and standing about a foot tall.
 They range in colors from sable, blue belton, black & gold, tan, blue, and fawn.
-One of the really nice things about these dogs is that their coats (despite the fact they have a double coat) are very manageable and don’t require more that the typically brushing every couple of days.
+One of the nice things about these dogs is that their coats (despite having a double coat) are manageable and don’t require more than the typical brushing every couple of days.

 The difference between the two Corgi’s!